CS 62600: Advanced Information Assurance

 For now, Professor Clifton will not have regular office hours.
 Feel free to drop by anytime, or send email with some suggested times to schedule an appointment.

-You can also send things to the course email list (if traffic goes beyond 1-2/week, we'll start a newsgroup instead.)
+You can also send things to the course email list (if traffic goes beyond 1-2/day, we'll start an alternate forum.)

 Prerequisites